 Amanda Palmer talks about the art of asking people to pay something (in this context – “music”).
 But it applies to any kind of industry.
 Mastering this art can really be a game changer for any business.

 In this talk, Margaret Heffernan is encouraging a system of healthy arguments, debate and conflict among team members in order to bring out creativity, assertiveness and the very best thinking.

 We hope these videos would make you better at your work and motivate your team.
 Which one did you like the most?
-Would you suggest any other video?
+Would you suggest any other video? or do you have a video in mind?
+You can always use some video editors to visualize what you have in mind.
 Feel free to share them via comments!